bkhanal-11/deeplearning.ai/README.md

 - Interacted with Meta Llama 2 Chat, Code Llama, and Llama Guard models.
 - Learnt to build safe, responsible AI applications using the Llama Guard model.

+### 23. Preprocessing Unstructured Data for LLM Applications

+**Goal:**
+Improving your RAG system to retrieve diverse data types

+- Learnt to extract and normalize content from a wide variety of document types, such as PDFs, PowerPoints, Word, and HTML files, tables, and images to expand the information accessible to LLM.
+- Learnt to enrich content with metadata, enhancing retrieval augmented generation (RAG) results and supporting more nuanced search capabilities.
+- Explored document image analysis techniques like layout detection and vision and table transformers, and learn how to apply these methods to preprocess PDFs, images, and tables.

+## 24. Quantization Fundamentals with Hugging Face

+**Goal:**
+Learning how to quantize any open source model.

+- Learnt how to compress models with the Hugging Face Transformers library and the Quanto library.
+- Learnt about linear quantization, a simple yet effective method for compressing models.
+- Practiced quantizing open source multimodal and language models.